UOMx/peer-review-system/readme.md

         hello_world_in_the_snow

-3. Model names: begin with an Uppercase letter.
+3. Models and Controllers: begin with an Uppercase letter.
 CamelCase

         HelloWorldInTheSnow
+        SnowController

-4. Method names: begin with a lower case letter. camelCase
+4. Method: begin with a lower case letter. camelCase

         getHelloWorldWithSnow()